You are here:

 Resources specific to addressing vapor intrusion at petroleum sites include:

-- Colorado’s Petroleum Storage Tank Owner/Operator Guidance Document (Colorado Department of Labor and Employment, February 1999)
+- Colorado’s Petroleum Storage Tank Owner/Operator Guidance Document (PDF) (45 pp, 179 K, About PDF) (Colorado Department of Labor and Employment, Revised October 2005)

 Guidance document for assisting owners and/or operators of regulated leaking storage tank facilities in conducting release investigations, performing initial response actions, preparing site characterization reports, and preparing and implementing corrective action plans.
 Contains information on petroleum releases and vapor intrusion screening levels.